Outreach to Environmental Organizations

 Seeking common ground

-All climate movement and environmental groups working on climate change are working at it for the same reason, and with the same end goal in mind.
+All climate movement and environmental groups working on climate change are working at it for the same reason and with the same end goal.
 There may not be one “be all-end all” solution to the climate crisis, and it very well may end up that the solution that passes is a hybrid or combination of many types of policies.
-By believing another environmental organization has the wrong ideas, or by trying to force our policy on them without establishing a relationship and taking the time to understand why they believe what they do, we do ourselves a disservice and create a hostile environment within the climate change movement that is unnecessary.Â
+We do a disservice by believing another environmental organization has the wrong ideas or by trying to force our policy on them without establishing a relationship and taking the time to understand why they believe what they do.

 Ecosystems approach

 There is value in having groups working from all angles in the climate movement.
-Having groups arguing from the very left and very right allows for compromise and conversations with new people participating, and we should do our best to facilitate those by remaining in the middle and not being angry or discouraged when another group won’t move toward the middle.
+Having groups arguing from the left and right allows for compromise and conversations with new people participating, and we should do our best to facilitate those by remaining in the middle and not being angry or discouraged when another group won’t move toward the middle.

 Closing the loop